 - Columnar zone - The lumen has folds of mucous membrane (anal columns) produced by arterial cavernous bodies (anal cushions) in the submucosa.
 These columns are connected to each other at their distal ends by transverse folds (anal valves).
 Behind the anal valves lie crypts (crypts of Morgagni) into which the excretory ducts of the anal glands open.
 All anal valves together form the dentate (or pectinate) line, a serrated line where the intestinal mucosa merges with the squamous epithelium of the anal canal.

 - Intermediate zone - Distally from the dentate line lies a 1 cm long zone with anal mucosa (anoderm).

 - Cutaneous zone - This zone below the anal verge (anocutaneous line) is a hollow between the internal and external anal sphincter and has regular perianal skin.
 The tension of the corrugator cutis ani muscle gives it its fan-like look.

 The columnar zone derives from the endoderm whereas both the intermediate and cutaneous zone develop from the proctodeum (cloaca).
 As a result of the different embryologic origins, the zones have separate supplying structures.
 Hereby the dentate line serves as an important marker.

-The blood supply comes from the medial (branch of the internal iliac artery) and inferior rectal arteries (branch of the pudendal artery from the internal iliac artery).
-The venous blood drains via the external hemorrhoidal plexus into the medial and inferior rectal veins (→body circulation).
+The blood supply comes from the middle (branch of the internal iliac artery) and inferior rectal arteries (branch of the pudendal artery from the internal iliac artery).
+The venous blood drains via the external hemorrhoidal plexus into the middle and inferior rectal veins (→body circulation).
 The lymph flows into the inguinal lymph nodes.
 The pudendal nerve is responsible for the sensory innervation.